JRTheStudent/Reproducable-Research/Project2/NOAA_Storm_Database_Analysis.md

 ![](NOAA_Storm_Database_Analysis_files/figure-html/results3-1.png)

-Figure 3 plots the top 10 weather event types ranked by their total economic impact in the United States from 1996-2011 as described in the *Data Processing* section above.
+Figure 3 plots the top 10 weather event types ranked by their total economic impact in the United States from 1996-2011 as described in the *Data Transformations and Exclusions* section above.
 This figure presents the data in a categorical line chart with discrete lines for each of the weather event types summed by year with a log(10) Y-axis scale to facilitate the visualization of trending and annual relationships between the event types.
+While the top two event types FLOOD and HURRICANE/TYPHOON significantly outweigh the trailing eight when summated over the entire time period of the analysis, this figure demonstrates that there is tremendous annual variability leading to some degree of unpredictability each year.

 ## Reference
 [1] http://www.ncdc.noaa.gov/stormevents/